SeaNews Türkiye - Maritime Intelligence

 Share:

-Iran Targets Oil Tanker SKYLIGHT in Strait of Hormuz
+Iran Strikes Oil Tanker SKYLIGHT in Strait of Hormuz

 Photo: DenizHaber

-Iranian state TV reports that the SKYLIGHT tanker was struck in the Strait of Hormuz after attempting to transit despite warnings, catching fire.
+Iranian state TV reports the SKYLIGHT tanker was targeted in the Strait of Hormuz after ignoring transit warnings, resulting in a fire.

-Iranian state television reported that an oil tanker attempting to transit the Strait of Hormuz, despite warnings, was targeted and that the ship caught fire and was on the verge of sinking.
+Iranian state television reported that an oil tanker attempting to transit the Strait of Hormuz, despite warnings, was targeted, causing the ship to catch fire and be on the verge of sinking.
 It had previously been announced that the strait was closed to transit.

 The vessel is reported to be the SKYLIGHT tanker, registered under the flag of Palau.